 When does the charity receive the funds?

 TaxGift receives your tax refund once your tax position for the year has been assessed and cleared via the IRD.
 Donations are provided to Givealittle for processing to allocate to beneficiary charities.
 In some cases it may take one to two years for an original donation tax credit to be processed by the IRD.
-In subsequent years, donation tax credits are typically processed annually.

 Who pays the processing costs?